 Pulled Pork Sandwiches Leftovers are the easiest lunch options.
 Never send another soggy pulled pork sandwich – it’s impossible to keep a moist sandwich from turning into a soggy sandwich.
 Instead, pile our slow cooker BBQ pulled pork into a warm thermos and send the bun separately.
 Your child can build the sandwich at lunchtime – ta-da!
 Perfectly delicious pulled pork sandwich.
 Go ahead and make that big batch of slow cooker pulled pork, and send it to school all week long.

 Chicken Noodle Soup When the kids are a little under the weather I love sending a loving, warm thermos filled with chicken noodle soup.
 Sending chicken noodle soup is like sending your kid a big hug.
 Don’t forget the spoon!

 What’s in your child’s thermos?
-Share any of your kid approved hot lunch ideas below…I’d love to see what you’re filling your thermos with.
+Share any of your kid-approved hot lunch ideas below…I’d love to see what you’re filling your thermos with.

-BE SURE TO SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.
+SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.

 FOLLOW KITCHEN COUNTER CHRONICLES ON